amysujunglee/pr-renewal-eligibility-test-app/README.md

 # renew-pr
-Check how many days left to renew my PR card
+Check how many days left to renew your PR card